Sensei-911/Sensei-911/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Student
+- 🔭 I’m currently working on Student
-- 🌱 I’m currently learning ...Javascript
+- 🌱 I’m currently learning javascript
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...Css
+- 🤔 I’m looking for help with Css
-- 💬 Ask me about ...Discord.js
+- 💬 Ask me about Discord.js
-- 📫 How to reach me: ...Discord `Sensei#0001
+- 📫 How to reach me: Discord `Sensei#0001
-- 😄 Pronouns: ...He/Him
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...